Spicy Peanut Quinoa Salad

 • 2 cups water

-• ½ medium cucumber, seeds removed and cut into julienne strips
+• 1/2 medium cucumber, seeds removed and cut into julienne strips

 • 1 medium orange carrot, cut into julienne strips

-• ¼ cup cilantro (fresh coriander) (or mint, or basil) chopped
+• 1/4 cup cilantro (fresh coriander) (or mint, or basil), chopped

-• 3 tbs smooth peanut butter
+• 3 tbs smooth peanut butter (or other nut butter)

 • 3 tbs seasoned rice vinegar

-• 2 tbs tamari or soy sauce
+• 2 tbs tamari (or light soy sauce)

-• ½ tsp hot red pepper flakes
+• 1/2 tsp hot red pepper flakes

 • 1 small clove garlic, minced